 Finally, your application might be able to take advantage of some of the cliptexture loaders.
 The libpfim loader supports loading a cliptexture, and updating its center as a function of viewposition.
 The libpfct loader creates a cliptexture with simple terrain.
-Virtual cliptextures, mentioned in "Virtual ClipTextures" on page 404, can also be created using the libpfspherepatch or libpfvct loaders.
+Virtual cliptextures, mentioned in "Virtual ClipTextures" on page 593, can also be created using the libpfspherepatch or libpfvct loaders.
 These loaders can be used as examples if you need to write your own loader that supports cliptextures.
+The libpfct and the libpfspherepatch loaders are the most up-to-date cliptexture loaders and include support for emulated cliptextures as well as support for virtual cliptextures on InfiniteReality systems.